AviatrixSystems/Docs/HowTos/tgw_faq.rst

 |tgw_overview|

-In the above diagram, AWS VPCs are grouped into three domains: Dev domain, Prod domain, Shared Service domain and Aviatrix Edge domain.
+In the above diagram, AWS VPCs are grouped into four domains: Dev domain, Prod domain, Shared Service domain and Aviatrix Edge domain.
 Each VPC in the same domain can communicate with each other via TGW.
 VPCs in Prod domain cannot communicate with VPCs in Dev Domain, while all VPCs in Dev domain and Prod domain can communicate with Shared service domain and Aviatrix Edge domain.